 - 1. To exercise its authority to endorse or approve loan recommendations from the Corporate Banking Group (CBG), Commercial Banking Group (ComBG), Retail Banking Group (RBG), and Consumer Finance Group (CFG). - 2.
-To approve, the restructuring, payment plan, compromise settlement or write-off of past due, problematic and remedial accounts. - 3.
-To act on proposal for the lease, sale, disposal and any matter pertaining to Real and Other Properties Acquired (ROPAs). - To endorse for Board approval the establishment, relocation, renovation or closure of domestic and overseas branches/offices including the approval of the needed budget. - 5.
-To approve disbursements. - 6.
-To propose mergers and acquisitions and provide the budget thereof for Board approval. - 7.
-To approve the purchase of real & personal property, divestiture or disposal of assets. - 8.
+To evaluate, approve and endorse for Board approval investments in bonds, shares of stock or other financial assets; any borrowings, issuance of capital market instruments and bonds, capital allocation and necessary equity raising exercise - 3.
+To approve the restructuring, payment plan, compromise settlement or write-off of past due, problematic and remedial accounts. - 4.
+To endorse for Board approval the establishment, relocation, renovation or closure of domestic and overseas branches/offices including the approval of the needed budget. - 5.
+To act on proposal for the lease, sale, disposal and any matter pertaining to Real and Other Properties Acquired (ROPAs). - 6.
+To approve disbursements for expenses, fines and penalties. - 7.
+To propose mergers and acquisitions and provide the budget thereof for Board approval. - 8.
+To approve the purchase of real & personal property, divestiture or disposal of assets. - 9.
+To review, evaluate, approve and/or endorse for Board approval policies, procedures and manuals of products and services to be offered to the Bank's domestic and overseas market. - 10.
+To determine the risk appetite and set limits on risk taking activities. - 11.
+To evaluate and endorse for Board approval Annual Strategic Forecasts, Plans and Budget - 12.
+In coordination with the Board Audit & Compliance committee, conduct monthly/quarterly/periodic reviews of financial reports. - 13.
+To review, evaluate, approve and/or endorse for board approval the Bank's capital planning, risk assessment, policies and procedures and provide oversight on the adoption and implementation of the Bank's board-approved ICAPP program. - 14.
 All credit transactions approved by the Executive Committee shall be submitted to the Board for notation.